jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ---
-title: WORK IN PROGRESS – Steps to Gain a Software Engineering Internship
+title: OPEN FOR REVIEW AND COMMENTS – Steps to Gain a Software Engineering Internship
 description: Getting an Internship is a Lot Like Dating
 unlisted: true
 ---